-Ending the Check In with a gratitude helps us finish on a positive (part of the Check In may have been negative) and also re-centre our thoughts outward towards what really matters to us, grateful for what we have, what we have achieved and who we surround ourselves with – as we begin to think about others.
+Ending the mastermind check in with a gratitude helps us finish on a positive (part of the check in may have been negative) and also re-centre our thoughts outward towards what really matters to us, grateful for what we have, what we have achieved and who we surround ourselves with – as we begin to think about others.

 We’re a self-centered species, so sometimes we need to stop only thinking about ourselves 24/7 – It’s one of the main reasons we are here in a Mastermind group.

 “Today I am a (9 out of 10).
 One of the main reasons for this is (I landed a great client today as a direct result of the LinkedIn marketing plan put in place 2 weeks ago).
 One thing I’m grateful for is (the advice I got from James about his LinkedIn Marketing Strategy).”